CyVerse-learning-materials/foss/docs/04_documentation_communication.md

 ### Public Repositories for Documentation

+*:simple-github: GitHub*

-On Github, good documentation starts with a robust ReadMe file.
+-   On Github, good documentation starts with a robust ReadMe file.
 The ReadMe file is the first thing that people see when they visit your repository.
 It is a good place to explain what your project does, how to use it, and how to contribute to it.
 Here is an [example](https://github.com/jeffgillan/geospatial_pipeline).

-Also on Github, you can use the Wiki feature to create a separate space for documentation.
+-   Also on Github, you can use the Wiki feature to create a separate space for documentation.
 The Wiki is a place to document your project in a way that is separate from the code.
 Here is an [example](https://github.com/ua-datalab/Geospatial_Workshops/wiki)

-The FOSS website is rendered using [:simple-github: GitHub Pages](https://pages.github.com/){target=_blank} using [:simple-markdown: MkDocs](https://www.mkdocs.org/){target=_blank} and the [Material](https://squidfunk.github.io/mkdocs-material/){target=_blank} theme for MkDocs.

-[:simple-markdown: Material MkDocs](https://squidfunk.github.io/mkdocs-material/){target=_blank} is a Material Design theme for MkDocs, a static site generator geared towards (technical) project documentation.

-Other popular website generators for GitHub Pages are [:simple-jekyll: Jekyll Theme](https://jekyllrb.com/){target=_blank} or [:simple-bootstrap: Bootstrap.js](https://getbootstrap.com/){target=_blank}.

-[:simple-readthedocs: ReadTheDocs.org](https://readthedocs.org/){target=_blank} has become a popular tool for developing web-based documentation.
-Think of RTD as "Continuous Documentation".
-Here is example documentation of Pytorch using ReadTheDocs: [PyTorch](https://pytorch.org/docs/stable/index.html){target=_blank}.

-[:material-book-arrow-down: Bookdown](https://bookdown.org/){target=_blank} is an open-source R package that facilitates writing books and long-form articles/reports with R Markdown.

-[:simple-r: Quarto](https://quarto.org/){target=_blank} is an open-source scientific and technical publishing system built on Pandoc

-[:simple-confluence: Confluence Wikis (CyVerse)](https://wiki.cyverse.org){target=_blank} are another tool for documenting your workflow.

-!!!
-Quote "Things to remember about Documentation"

-    - Documentation should be written in such a way that people who did not write the documentation can read and then use or read and then teach others in the applications of the material.

-    - Documentation is best treated as a living document, but version control is necessary to maintain it

-    - Technology changes over time, expect to refresh documentation every 3-5 years as your projects age and progress.

 *:simple-github: GitHub Pages*